edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

         }
         ```

-1. The newly set framerate can be verified using GET request:
+1. The newly set framerate can be verified using a GET request:

     !!! example - "Example Get FrameRate command"
         ```bash